Center City, Philadelphia: Economy

 Sunoco has its headquarters in the BNY Mellon Center.
 Cigna has its corporate headquarters in 2 Liberty Place.
-Aramark is headquartered in Center City.
+Aramark is headquartered in Center City on the east bank of the Schuylkill River on Market Street.
 Comcast is headquartered in the Comcast Center.
 The law firm Cozen O'Connor has its headquarters in Center City.
-Kogan Page has its United States offices in Center City.
+Kogan Page has its U.S. headquarters in Center City.

-Lincoln National Corporation moved its headquarters from Indiana to Philadelphia in 1999.
+Lincoln National Corporation moved its headquarters from Fort Wayne, Indiana to Philadelphia in 1999.
 In Philadelphia Lincoln was headquartered in the West Tower of Centre Square in Center City.
-In 2007 the company moved 400 employees, including its top executives, to Radnor Township from Philadelphia.
+In 2007, the company moved 400 employees, including its top executives, to Radnor Township from Philadelphia.

 Government and infrastructure

 Buildings

 Center City is home to some of the largest and most prominent buildings in the United States, including: